Pool Alarm

 However, not everyone can keep an eye on their children all the time.
 Many children drown during cold or rainy days when the pool is unused.

-A child can slip into the pool and lose consciousness in two minutes or less if not supervised.
+If not supervised, a child can slip into the pool and lose consciousness in two minutes or less.

-With the risk of uninvited visitors, swimming pools are a great temptation to neighborhood children.
-Although most homeowners have fences surrounding their pool, and some may even employ guards or dogs for protection, it doesn’t stop determined kids from finding a way in!
-A potential solution is an intelligent pool alarm that will alert owners when anyone goes into their pool.
+Swimming pools are a great temptation to neighborhood children because of the risk of uninvited visitors.
+Although most homeowners have fences surrounding their pools, and some may even employ guards or dogs for protection, it doesn’t stop determined kids from finding a way in!
+A potential solution is an intelligent pool alarm that will alert owners when anyone enters their pool.

 A SOLUTION – THE SAFETY TECHNOLOGY POOL ALARM